 - A minimum undergraduate grade point average of a 3.0 on a 4.0 scale.

 - A satisfactory GRE score.
+(This application requirement will end beginning with Fall 2019 applications.)

 - Completion of a physical assessment (across the lifespan) course or evidence of physical assessment skills.